WMIL-FM

-WMIL-FM (106.1 MHz) is a commercial radio station licensed to Waukesha, Wisconsin, and serving the Greater Milwaukee/Southeast Wisconsin radio market.
-It carries a country music radio format and is owned by iHeartMedia.
-The studios and offices are located in the Milwaukee suburb of Greenfield.
+WMIL-FM (106.1 MHz) is a commercial radio station licensed to Waukesha, Wisconsin, and serving the Greater Milwaukee and Southeast Wisconsin radio market.
+It carries a country music radio format and is owned by iHeartMedia, Inc. The studios and offices are on West Howard Avenue in the Milwaukee suburb of Greenfield.

 WMIL-FM has an effective radiated power (ERP) of 12,000 watts.
 The transmitter site is in Milwaukee's North Side off Humboldt Boulevard near Estabrook Park and the Milwaukee River.
 WMIL-FM broadcasts in the HD Radio hybrid format.
-The HD2 digital subchannel formerly aired alternative rock from the 1990s and 2000s as "Alt 2K."
+The HD2 digital subchannel formerly aired alternative rock from the 1990s and 2000s as "Alt 2K".

 History

 WAUX-FM, WAUK-FM

-On January 1, 1962, the station signed on as WAUX-FM, sister station to WAUX 1510 AM.
+On January 1, 1962, the station signed on as WAUX-FM, the FM sister station to WAUX (1510 AM).
 The stations were owned by the Waukesha Broadcasting Company.
 At the time, WAUX-FM’s effective radiated power was 3,800 watts, a fraction of its current output.

 Because WAUX was a daytimer, the two stations simulcast during the day and programming continued on WAUX-FM at night.
 A few years later in 1965, they became WAUK and WAUK-FM respectively.
 During the 1970s, WAUK-FM aired a beautiful music format.

 WMIL-FM

 In December 1975, the station adopted the WMIL-FM call sign (originally used by 95.7 FM).
 Stebbins Communications acquired the two stations in 1975.
 For a time, WMIL-FM was dark when Stebbins went bankrupt.
 The AM station had already been sold to another company in 1977.

-Charter Broadcasting, which already owned WOKY 920 AM, purchased WMIL-FM in 1979.
+Charter Broadcasting, which already owned WOKY, purchased WMIL-FM in 1979.
 The company sold WOKY and WMIL-FM to Sundance Broadcasting in June 1983.
-The easy listening format was starting to age in the 1980s and the new owners had a different plan for WMIL-FM.

 Country music

-The present country format was launched on WMIL-FM, competing against 102.9 WBCS (now active rock station WHQG).
+Shortly after the completion of the sale, the present country music format was launched on WMIL-FM, competing against rival WBCS (now active rock station WHQG).
 As a country station, WMIL-FM has long been successful in the local ratings.
 Clear Channel Communications, a forerunner to today's iHeartMedia, bought WMIL-FM and WOKY for $40 million in 1997.

 In 2007, WMIL-FM was voted "Top Country Station in a Large Market".
-The station competes with country stations in surrounding suburbs (WMBZ in West Bend and WVTY in Racine), but generally has outdone any competitors in Milwaukee proper since the mid-80s.
+The station now competes with country stations in surrounding suburbs (WMBZ in West Bend and WVTY in Racine), but generally has outdone any competitors in Milwaukee proper since the mid-1980s.